GSA-TTS/identity-handbook/_articles/sprint-teams.md

 Team Katherine is named after [Katherine Johnson][katherine], a mathematician who was a key part of early NASA spaceflights.

-Team Katherine is one of the appdev teams that works on static sites and on the IDP
+Team Katherine is one of the appdev teams that works on static sites and the IDP

 [katherine]: https://en.wikipedia.org/wiki/Katherine_Johnson